Hollicsh/LFGStatusIcon/README.md

 # LFG Status Icon
-Adds queue status indicators to the LFG "eye" icon.
+A Wow addon that adds queue status indicators to the LFG/LFR "eye" icon.